timbertson/coffee-spec/README.md

 ## Using it in your own project:

 	spec: require 'coffee-spec'
-	spec.run test_dir, opts
+	spec.run test_dir, opts, cb

-the `run` call will return instantly, but you should not try to do anything after that - it will run asynchronously, and will call `process.exit` with the appropriate return code when all tests are complete.

-Where `opts` is a dictionary containing any of the following:
+Where `cb` is optional, and `opts` is a dictionary containing any of the following:

  - **compile**: compile tests to intermediate files.
 If `true`, `temp_dir` bust also be given.
  - **temp\_dir**: directory to place temporary (compiled) tests.
 This will be created if it does not already exist, but will *not* be deleted afterwards
  - **verbose**: if `true`, test names will be output as they are run

+If `cb` is given, it will be called after all tests have been run, with the number of passed and failed tests. e.g:

+	spec.run test_dir, opts, (passed, failed) ->
+		if failed > 0
+			throw new Error("failed " + failed + "tests")

 ## Considerations: